Leave Hague alone, media warned

 A long-standing friend and political colleague of William Hague called on the press to "back off", branding coverage of the Foreign Secretary's personal life "contemptible".

 International Development Minister Alan Duncan said internet bloggers and the press had been "out of control" in publishing "unjustified" rumours and innuendo.

-Mr Duncan was critical of the BBC's handling of the story, describing the Radio 4 Today programme as "ill-advised and tasteless" for inviting Speaker's wife Sally Bercow to discuss it, and accusing Any Questions presenter Martha Kearney of peddling "tittle-tattle" when she quoted newspaper reports which traced rumours about Mr Hague's sexuality back to the time the two of them shared a flat.
+He was critical of the BBC's handling of the story, describing the Radio 4 Today programme as "ill-advised and tasteless" for inviting Speaker's wife Sally Bercow to discuss it and accusing Any Questions presenter Martha Kearney of peddling "tittle-tattle" when she quoted newspaper reports which traced rumours about Mr Hague's sexuality back to the time the two of them shared a flat.

-Mrs Bercow told Today this morning that Mr Hague had been given "duff PR advice", saying: "You don't need to disclose this level of detail to prove you're not gay...
+Mrs Bercow told Today on Friday that Mr Hague had been given "duff PR advice", saying: "You don't need to disclose this level of detail to prove you're not gay...
 It's elevated something that was circulating on the internet to the national press and the national media."